 (e) experts' reports and other reports (including those of a guardian, children's guardian or litigation friend); and

 (f) other documents, divided into further sections as may be appropriate.

-(i) an up to date summary of the background to the hearing confined to those matters which are relevant to the hearing and the management of the case and limited, if practicable, to one A4 page;
+(a) an up to date case summary of the background to the hearing confined to those matters which are relevant to the hearing and the management of the case and limited, if practicable, to four A4 pages;

-(vi) a list of essential reading for that hearing.
+(f) a list of essential reading for that hearing; and

 The summary of the background, statement of issues, chronology, position statement and any skeleton arguments shall be cross-referenced to the relevant pages of the bundle.